AshkanKD/Lock-System/README.md

 All definitions, file formats and procedures are **subject to change without notice**.
 This documentation is **without any guarantees of accuracy**, and the package as a whole **comes with no warranty, and is not to be considered fit for any perticular purpose**.
 See [the license](LICENSE.md) for the legaleese version of this babble.

-## Why create DemmyLock?
+## Why create Lock-System?

-`demmylock` was created from an idea that all the different door lock scripts are all very dependant on their frameworks, and are generally very aesthetically displeasing.
+`Lock-System` was created from an idea that all the different door lock scripts are all very dependant on their frameworks, and are generally very aesthetically displeasing.
 What I set out to do here, was to make it ever so slightly prettier, by not depending on floating 3D text, and to make it completely independant from any framework.

-In `demmylock` it doesn't matter what "job" you have.
+In `Lock-System` it doesn't matter what "job" you have.
 This script has no idea.
 It cares about one thing, and one thing only: _Do you know the code?_

 To visualize the lock, two components are used.